hieuimba/Lichess-Spark-DataPipeline/README.md

 1. **Copy Data:** Data Factory copies the compressed data file from the Lichess database to ADLS2.
 2. **Decompress File:** The downloaded ZST file is decompressed into PGN format.
 3. **Parse Games:** Spark parses the PGN file, extracting individual chess games and storing them into Parquet format.
-4. **Sample Games:** The parsed data is filtered and sampled to collect chess games for the "Guess the ELO" game.
+4. **Sample Games:** The parsed data is filtered and sampled to collect chess games for "Guess the ELO".
-5. **Copy Games:** The final dataset is transferred from ADLS2 to Mongo DB for efficient querying.
+5. **Copy Games:** The final dataset is transferred from ADLS2 to MongoDB for application usage.

 ## Usage
 To replicate this pipeline, ARM templates for Azure resources and Databricks notebooks are provided.